Corruption in Brazil: By ideology

 Right-wing politicians accuse left-wing politicians of being corrupt.
 This stereotype was created during the government of Luiz Inácio Lula da Silva when the mensalão scandal was discovered.
-In the second term of Dilma Rousseff's Presidency in 2016, Citizens and right wing politicians began the movement to impeach Rousseff due to the economy failing.
+In the second term of Dilma Rousseff's presidency in 2016, citizens and right wing politicians began the movement to impeach Rousseff due to the failing economy.
 This was caused by how much money she took out of public banks for her federal campaign to become elected.
-Once Rousseff was impeached from the office, Michel Temer took over and completed the term in 2018.
-During his term, Temer slowly introduced far right ideals to the public.
-After his term in 2018, Jair Bolsonaro was elected president and became the first president with right-wing ideals for the first time since 2001.
-Jair Bolsonaro built up his political campaign through YouTube at first, slowly influencing citizens with far right ideas overtime before running for office.
-Jair Bolsonaro claimed in his political campaign, that the Worker's Party was the most corrupt political party in the world.
-The idea that left-wing activists protect criminals like thieves, rapists and murderers, encouraged right-wing politicians to believe that the corrupt are also protected by leftists.
+Once Rousseff was impeached, Michel Temer took over and completed her term in 2018.
+During his term, Temer slowly introduced right-wing ideas to the public.
+After the end of Temer's term in 2018, Jair Bolsonaro was elected president and became the first right-wing president since 2001.
+He built up his political campaign through YouTube at first, slowly influencing citizens with far right ideas over time before running for office.
+Bolsonaro claimed in his political campaign that the Worker's Party was the most corrupt political party in the world.
+The idea that left-wing activists protect criminals like thieves, rapists and murderers, encouraged right-wing politicians to believe that the corrupt were also protected by leftists.